PluralKit/PluralKit/docs/content/user-guide.md

 you can react to the message with the :bell: or :exclamation: emoji (or even :ping_pong:), and PluralKit will ping the relevant member and account in the same channel on your behalf with a link to the message you reacted to.

+### Disabling front/latch autoproxy on a per-member basis
+If a system uses front or latch mode autoproxy, but one member prefers to send messages through the account (and not proxy), you can disable the front and latch modes for that specific member.

+    pk;member <name> autoproxy off

+To re-enable front / latch modes for that member, use the following command:

+    pk;member <name> autoproxy on

+This will *not* disable member mode autoproxy.
+If you do not wish to autoproxy, please turn off autoproxy instead of setting autoproxy to a specific member.

 ### Disabling proxying on a per-server basis
 If you need to disable proxying messages for your system entirely in a specific server (for example, if you'd like to use a different proxy bot there), you can type `pk;system proxy on/off` to do that.